hu9okwan/Deskside-Tool/README.md

 ## Features

 1. **Initial Machine Setup**
-    - Script that is executed on newly imaged machines to patch and fix what the image or task sequence missed
+    - Executes a separate script on newly imaged machines to apply patches/fixes as to what the image or task sequence missed.
+This is specific to only our images and the script will not be included as such.
 2. **Rename Computer**
     - Renames a remote computer with option of restarting.
 If restarting is elected, BitLocker will be suspended for 1 reboot so that the computer can be accessed remotely after.
 3. **Active Directory User**